Costas Mandylor: Career

 Mandylor's first major role was in the 1989 film Triumph of the Spirit playing a European Jew, which was filmed at the Auschwitz-Birkenau death camp.
 He returned to Los Angeles meeting director Oliver Stone and auditioned and got the role of an Italian count in The Doors (1991).

 Mandylor landed a leading role in Mobsters playing Mafia boss Frank Costello.
 He went mentally prepared for the role, telling the Los Angeles Times, "It was interesting that I got that part, because I felt tuned in to gangsters, it was a genre I'd read a lot.
 When I was 13, I got a job as a dishwasher in a Melbourne nightclub and saw everything there, real gangsters, and had met characters who were dangerous people from an underground world."

 In 1992, he had a lead role on the CBS television drama, Picket Fences, playing officer Kenny Lacos until the show ended in 1996.

 Mandylor also had a lead role in the Saw films as Detective Mark Hoffman, in Saw III (2006), Saw IV (2007), Saw V (2008), Saw VI (2009) and Saw 3D (2010).
 He also made a cameo appearance in Saw X (2023).

 Personal life

-Mandylor played professional soccer in Europe until suffering shin splints.
+Mandylor played professional Association football until suffering shin splints.
+He has a daughter.
 In 1991, he was chosen by People as one of the "50 Most Beautiful People in the world".